lwzbuaa/OpenCV-LaneDetection/README.md

 # QuickDrive

+### Inspiration
+It's a little weird our phones have several thousand times the processing power of the Apollo computer but it struggles to pre-order my Cold Brew from Starbucks

 ### Concept
 Using OpenCV object recognition, as well as TensorFlow by Google to teach the average Android phone to drive